fritz-marshal/fritz/doc/user_guide.md

 #### Alert data augmentation

-Fritz's Kowalski backend augments the alert data with the following: [as of December 2020]
+Fritz's Kowalski backend augments the alert data with the following: [as of January 2021]

 - Galactic coordinates